-As its name implies, pinkeye is noticeable when the whites of the eyes are pink or red in color because of a viral infection.
+As its name implies, pinkeye is noticeable when the whites of the eyes are pink or red in colour because of a viral infection.
 Often referred to as conjunctivitis by doctors, pinkeye can include other symptoms such as stickiness around the eye, crusty eyelashes and the inability to open the eye completely.
-The virus that causes pinkeye is often prevalent in schools and daycare centers.
-If your child’s pinkeye hasn’t cleared on its own after a few days, you should visit the pediatrician to make sure that a more serious eye infection isn’t present.
+The virus that causes pinkeye is often prevalent in schools and daycare centres.
+If your child’s pinkeye hasn’t cleared on its own after a few days, you should visit the paediatrician to make sure that a more serious eye infection isn’t present.
+(3)

 Ana Miller is a creative writer.
 Her topics of interest and expertise range from psychology to all sorts of disciplines such as science and news.